- Written by Dr.Mehmet Demircioglu

 Ask what exact product is being used, what its purpose is, and why the clinic believes you personally need it.
 If the explanation is vague, the promise is weak.
 If the explanation is only that it will improve everything, pause before paying for it.

-Patients should also ask whether the treatment is being sold as a guarantee.
+Also ask whether the treatment is being sold as a guarantee.
 No injection should be promised to guarantee graft growth, fix poor surgical planning, or create density that the graft count cannot support.

 Another issue is urgency.
 If a patient is told that the decision must be made immediately or the result will be lost, the conversation may be more commercial than medical.
 Clear medical advice can explain timing without using fear.